Coaches All-America Game: 1974

-Barty Smith, a fullback out of the University of Richmond and the Number 1 draft pick of the Green Bay Packers injured his left knee in the game.
+Barty Smith, a fullback out of the University of Richmond and the first round draft pick of the Green Bay Packers, injured his left knee in the game.
 He had carried the ball 19 times for 96 yards for the East Team, but left the game midway in the third quarter with the injury.
 The knee injury kept Smith out of the first six games of his rookie season with the Packers.
 The West beat the East 36-6.
 San Diego State's Jesse Freitas of the West Team was named most valuable player.